Probate of Will

 Probate of a Will when granted, establishes the genuineness of Will from the death of the testator and renders valid all intermediate acts of the Executor as such.

-If the Will which is required to be probated, under the Act, is not probated, it has no legal sanctity and binding force.
+If the Will which is required to be Probated, Under the Act, If not Probated, has no legal sanctity and binding force.

 • If the Will includes at least one immovable property situated in either of these cities, or in case of foreign will to be executed in India.